zalando/riptide/riptide-spring-boot-autoconfigure/README.md

         tags:
           peer.service: example
         propagate-flow-id: true
+      telemetry:
+        enabled: true
+        tags:
+          peer.service: example
+          client_id: my-app
 ```

 Clients are identified by a *Client ID*, for instance `example` in the sample above.
 You can have as many clients as you want.

 ### Reference